AdarshSingh9540/Evallo/README.md

 ## Bonus Points

-- use socket connection for real time upadtion of log
+- use socket connection for real time updation of log
 - Docker - added  Dockerfile and docker-compose.yml file that
 allows the entire full-stack application (backend and frontend) to be built and run with a single docker-compose up command.